Billie Jean King: 1971

 Although King won only one Grand Slam singles title in 1971, this was the best year of her career in terms of tournaments won (17).
 According to the International Tennis Hall of Fame, she played in 31 singles tournaments and compiled a 112–13 win–loss record.

 She started the year by winning eight of the first thirteen tournaments she played, defeating Rosemary Casals in seven finals.
 King's five losses during this period were to Françoise Dürr (twice), Casals (once), Ann Haydon-Jones (once), and Chris Evert (in St. Petersburg).
 At the time, King said that retiring from the match with Evert after splitting the first two sets was necessary because of leg cramps.
 But in early 1972, King admitted that cramps associated with an abortion caused the retirement.

-At the tournament in Hurlingham, United Kingdom in early May, King lost a second round match to an old rival, Christine Truman Janes (now 30 years old), 6–4, 6–2.
-But King recovered the next week to win the German Open in Hamburg on clay.
+At the tournament in early May at Hurlingham, United Kingdom, King lost a second round match to an old rival, Christine Truman Janes (now 30 years old), 6–4, 6–2; but King recovered the next week to win the German Open in Hamburg on clay.
 Four weeks later at the Queen's Club tournament in London, King played Margaret Court for the first time in 1971, losing their final.
 At Wimbledon, King defeated Janes in the fourth round (6–2, 7–5) and Durr in the quarterfinals before losing unexpectedly to Evonne Goolagong in the semi-finals 6–4, 6–4.
 Two weeks after Wimbledon, King won the Rothmans North of England Championships on grass in Hoylake, United Kingdom, beating Virginia Wade, Court, and Casals in the last three rounds.
 She then played two clay court tournaments in Europe, winning neither, before resuming play in the United States.

 In August, King won the indoor Houston tournament and the U.S. Women's Clay Court Championships in Indianapolis.
 King then switched back to grass and won the US Open without losing a set, defeating Evert in the semi-finals (6–3, 6–2) and Casals in the final.
 King then won the tournaments in Louisville, Phoenix, and London (Wembley Pro).
 King and Casals both defaulted at 6–6 in the final of the Pepsi Pacific Southwest Open in Los Angeles in September when their request to remove a lineswoman was denied, eventually resulting in the United States Lawn Tennis Association fining both players US$2,500.
 To end the year, King played two tournaments in New Zealand but did not win either.
 She lost in Christchurch to Durr and in Auckland to Kerry Melville Reid.